Nosto/nosto-php-sdk/README.md

 * **NostoHelperDate** helper class for date related operations
 * **NostoHelperIframe** helper class for iframe related operations
 * **NostoHelperPrice** helper class for price related operations
-* **NostoXhrResponse** util class for representing a XHR response that is used when responding to account administration iframe API calls
 * **NostoMessage** util class for holding info about messages that can be forwarded to the account administration iframe to show to the user

 ### Interfaces